generaptr/generaptr/docs/rfc/ForNonRelationalDatabases.md

-# Approach for generating api from a relational database
+# Approach for generating api from a non-relational database